ga-curriculum/flexbox/flexbox-properties/README.md

 ![Hero image](../assets/tktkhero-main-subhead.png)

-**Learning objective:** By the end of this lesson, students will be able to tktk
+**Learning objective:** By the end of this lesson, students will be able to change the spacing of flex child elements as well as the direction of the flex parent parent element.

 ## `justify-content`